konstruktoid/publications/ubuntu_comparing_guides_benchmarks.md

-# Ubuntu 18.04: Comparing the DISA STIG and CIS Benchmark
+# Ubuntu 18.04: Comparing the DISA STIG and CIS Benchmark values

 This is a document comparing DISA STIG and CIS benchmark recommended values when configuring a [Ubuntu 18.04 LTS (Bionic Beaver)](https://releases.ubuntu.com/18.04/)